Standards and Assessment

 Parents are invited to attend parents’ evening in the Autumn and Spring terms and written reports are sent home towards the end of the summer term.
 All parents and teachers communicate using the reading record in Key Stage 1 and parents are welcome into school to discuss their child’s progress at any time.
 Parents can also request to see documentation relating to their child.
 All parents should be assured that if we have any concerns at all relating to a child’s progress – or welfare – they will be contacted.

 Mrs Wood tracks the progress of all children carefully, throughout their time in school, to maximise potential.

 Since 2006, Hambleton has been one of the top performing schools in the country and we continue to strive to maximise both pupil and teacher performance.
-Our 2017 results placed both the progress and attainment of our children within the top 5% nationally, as has been the case for the last few years and we expect to be the same for 2019/2020.
+Our 2018 results continually place the attainment of our children within the top 10% nationally, as has been the case for the last few years and we expect to be the same for 2019/2020.

 FOUNDATION STAGE PROFILE.

 Following external moderation, 91% of children in Reception have exceeded national expectations at the end of their first year in school (2019)